ArgoHA/Pytorch-training-pipeline/README.md

 # Classifier

-This is an pipeline for training/exporting/inferencing classification models with PyTirch and TIMM.
+This is an pipeline for training/exporting/inferencing image classification models with PyTirch and TIMM.
 Hydra configs, WandB for experiment tracking, exporting to ONNX, TensorRT, OpenVino, TensorFlow, and TensorFlow Lite.

 ## Configuration
 - **model_name** - Model name from timm